lambdina/ifs/README.md

 ## Features
 - [x] Drag & Drop with GestureDetector
 - [x] Draw fractals with CustomPainter
-- [ ] The initial image (to derive the fractal from) could be an uploading picture
+- [ ] The initial image (to derive the fractal from) could be an uploaded picture

 ## Run
 First you have to clone the repo, and then follow [these instructions](https://github.com/Tensegritics/ClojureDart/blob/main/doc/quick-start.md) from the official documentation of ClojureDart.
 > :bulb: make sure to have both Clojure, Flutter, and Android-SDK installed.

-:flower: Feel free to fork, contribute, and add some issues!
+:star: Feel free to fork, contribute, and add some issues!